stivendiaz/carrier-path-stiven-diaz/Vuejs/README.md

 }
 ```

-Non-primitive values are turned into reactive proxies via [`reactive()`](https://vuejs.org/guide/essentials/reactivity-fundamentals.html#reactive), which is discussed below.

-It is also possible to opt-out of deep reactivity with [shallow refs](https://vuejs.org/api/reactivity-advanced.html#shallowref).
-For shallow refs, only `.value` access is tracked for reactivity.
-Shallow refs can be used for optimizing performance by avoiding the observation cost of large objects, or in cases where the inner state is managed by an external library.

 ### DOM Update Timing

-When you mutate reactive state, the DOM is updated automatically.
-However, it should be noted that the DOM updates are not applied synchronously.
-Instead, Vue buffers them until the "next tick" in the update cycle to ensure that each component updates only once no matter how many state changes you have made.

 To wait for the DOM update to complete after a state change, you can use the [nextTick()](https://vuejs.org/api/general.html#nexttick) global API: